nayaksamdeep/website/_posts/2020-10-13-leadership-hiring-in-india.markdown

 disheartened if the offer is rejected.
 Do connect with them on LinkedIn and do reach out to them at a later time for a different position.

+**My Take Aways**

+While selling the job, Learning, Earning and Impact of the Role can attract Junior, Mid and Senior Candidates.

+Focus on Ownership examples, Continuous Learning and Customer Focus for senior roles.
+We are in a world where things move quickly.
+So Continuous Learning is critical to figure out the openness of the individual to move to a new domain.